questianon/sdupdates/README.md

 ##  Models, Embeddings, and Hypernetworks

 !!!
 Downloads listed as "sus" or "might be pickled" generally mean there were 0 replies and not enough "information" (like training info). or, the replies indicated they were suspicious.
 I don't think any of the embeds/hypernets have had their code checked so they could all be malicious, but as far as I know no one has gotten pickled yet

+!!!
+All files in this section (ckpt, vae, pt, hypernetwork, embedding, etc) can be malicious: https://docs.python.org/3/library/pickle.html

 ### **Models***